ViewBridge:Revisiting Cross-View Localization from Image Matching: Introduction

-In this work, we revisit cross-view localization from the perspective of image matching.
-We propose to simultaneously enhance cross-view localization and enable cross-view image matching, thereby contributing to a unified understanding across drastically different perspectives.
-Building upon prior BEV-based localization frameworks, we design a novel architecture with two key components: (i) We propose a Surface Model Mechanism that explicitly estimates the visible surface from the ground-view image via volumetric feature accumulation.
-This surface estimation enables the network to extract features from geometrically valid and visually consistent regions, avoiding sampling from sky or underground areas.
-As a result, the constructed BEV features are both semantically meaningful and spatially accurate. (ii) Second, we introduce SimRefiner, a learnable refinement module that enhances the BEV-level similarity matrix through a dual-branch residual correction mechanism, jointly modeling local spatial patterns and global correspondence structures.
-SimRefiner enables robust pose estimation by suppressing mismatches and reinforcing geometric consistency without the heavy time cost of post-processing methods like RANSAC.
-Moreover, the refined similarity distribution further improves the quality of cross-view image matching.
-Together, these modules enhance the interpretability and robustness of cross-view feature alignment, leading to improved 3-DoF localization performance and stronger image-level correspondence.
+In this work, we revisit cross-view localization from the perspective of image matching and propose a unified framework that enhances both tasks (see Fig.~\ref{fig:intro}).
+Building upon BEV-based localization pipelines, we introduce two key modules: (i) a Surface Model Mechanism that explicitly estimates the vertically visible surface from the ground view, ensuring BEV features are sampled from geometrically valid and visually consistent regions; and (ii) a SimRefiner module that refines the similarity distribution by jointly modeling local spatial coherence and global correspondence context, producing more reliable matches and stable pose estimation.
+Together, these components enable geometry-consistent feature alignment and robust 3-DoF localization across drastically different perspectives.